Avoid Type-2 Diabetes with Turmeric / Curry

 Spice helps with Type-2 Diabetes ControlThe latest journal of Diabetes Care from the American Diabetes Association reported its findings regarding "Curcumin Extract for Prevention of Type 2 Diabetes".
 Curcumin is the primary curcuminoid of the spice turmeric, which is a member of the ginger family.

-The following picture is courtesy of Spicely organic spices, which sells certified GF turmeric in large quantities (like this 1 POUND container for $9.99).
+The following picture is courtesy of Spicely organic spices, which sells certified GF turmeric in large quantities (like this 1 POUND for $13.99, as of early 2018).

 While Curcumin / turmeric has been used in Ayurvedic medicine for thousands of years (Ayurveda is a Hindu system of traditional medicine native to India and a form of alternative medicine), modern researchers are now assessing the efficacy of curcumin in delaying the development of type 2 diabetes in the prediabetes population.
 This latest study employed a randomized, double-blinded, placebo- controlled trial using 240 people that were considered pre-diabetic.